Taking Care of Yourself: Tips and Resources for the Caregiver

 Taking care of yourself can be a full-time job, yet caregivers often drop everything to take care of a loved one.
 While they wouldn’t have it any other way, caregivers need care, too.

-A recent GoHealth survey found that 41% of Gen X’ers and Millennials who help pay for their parents’ healthcare contributed more than $10,000 in the past year.
+A GoHealth survey found that 41% of Gen Xers and Millennials who helped pay for their parents’ healthcare contributed more than $10,000 in a year.
 That puts many caregivers in a position where they need help.

 - If you’re financially contributing to a loved one’s care, it makes sense to make sure they’re in the best position to help themselves.
 Discussing the power of attorney so you can help plan how to best use their resources for their care is an important step in establishing a successful caregiver/loved one partnership.